 Long-term care is available when the condition calls for more time to recover.
 This may include both medical and therapeutic care.
 How long and how often the therapy is needed will depend on the severity of the condition.

-Some examples of these are injuries caused by avulsion wounds, twisting & breaking of bones, and dislocation of joints (among others).
+Some examples are injuries caused by avulsion wounds, twisting & breaking of bones, and dislocation of joints (among others).

-*Both short & long-term care is applicable to mental illnesses too.
+*Both short & long-term care applies to mental illnesses too.

 Permanent Disability in Workers Comp Cover

-A permanent disability can be physical, mental, or both at the same time.
-A person’s injury is considered a permanent disability when the individual is severely limited in his engagements in simple physical and mental activities rendering him immobile in both states.
+A permanent disability can be physical, mental, or both simultaneously.
+A person’s injury is considered a permanent disability when the individual is severely limited in his physical and mental activities rendering him immobile in both states.
 Some of the most common permanent disabilities are as follows:

 - Amputation